5 Best Orchids for Closed Terrariums

 For beautiful flowers in your terrarium, try these orchids, because once the flower and blossom into gorgeous mini-oncidiums, they will bloom again.
 You shouldn’t be messing around in the terrarium anyway, but resist the temptation to cut back the flower spike after it blooms.
 If it’s well-nourished, you can expect two blooms, one right after another.

-Of all the orchids mentioned above, Tolumnias can be grown in less humidity,
+Of all the orchids mentioned above, Tolumnias need to be grown in less humidity,

 50 to 70%.